Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Results and Discussion

-where $d$-wave refers to the symmetry of the momentum-dependent altermagnetic spin splitting.
-Notably, the same qualitative characteristics including momentum-dependent anisotropic spin splitting with maximal splitting near $X/Y$ and nodal behavior at $M$ are also observed in monolayer $\mathrm{V_2Se_2}$.
-Both $\mathrm{V_2Se_2}$ and $\mathrm{V_2S_2}$ therefore exhibit a qualitatively similar $d$-wave-like altermagnetic momentum-dependent spin splitting; however, $\mathrm{V_2S_2}$ shows a noticeably larger spin splitting and more pronounced Fermi surface wrapping, indicating a stronger effective altermagnetic splitting at the Fermi level ($E_{F}$).
-While the Fermi surface analysis provides the momentum-resolved signature of altermagnetic spin splitting, the real-space manifestation is captured by the spin density distribution.
-We compute the spin density considering the difference between spin-up and spin-down densities and present in Fig.~\ref{fig:spin_density}(a, b) for $V_2S_2$ and $V_2Se_2$ structures.
-The spin density distribution indicates that the two ineqivalent magnetic sites host opposite spin polarization explicitly localized on vanadium atoms.
-Specifically, the $V$ atoms predominantly host spin-up polarization, whereas $V^{*}$ atoms carry spin-down polarization of equal magnitude.
-This confirms the compensated nature of the magnetic state and the localized character of the vanadium moments.
-Notably, the spin density around each vanadium atom displays a characteristic two-lobed anisotropic distribution, consistent with the underlying $d$-orbital symmetry.
-This sublattice-resolved antiferromagnetic-like spin texture with opposite spins of these two vanadium atoms are related by $C_{4}$ rotational and $C_{2}$ spin symmetry rather than simple translation.
-This signifies the real-space signature of altermagnetic order while preserving zero net magnetization.
+The real-space manifestation of the altermagnetic order is captured by the spin density, computed as the difference between spin-up and spin-down densities and shown in Fig.~\ref{fig:spin_density}(a), (b).
+The $\mathrm{V}$ atoms predominantly host spin-up polarization while $\mathrm{V}^*$ atoms carry spin-down polarization of equal magnitude, confirming the compensated magnetic state and the localized character of the vanadium moments.
+The spin density around each vanadium atom displays a characteristic two-lobed anisotropic distribution consistent with the underlying $d$-orbital symmetry.
+This sublattice-resolved spin texture — with opposite spins related by $C_4$ rotational and $C_2$ spin symmetry rather than simple translation — constitutes the real-space signature of altermagnetic order while preserving zero net magnetization.
+Together, the minimal tight-binding model, the momentum-resolved Fermi surface analysis, and the real-space spin density provide a unified and self-consistent confirmation of $d$-wave altermagnetic order in the reconstructed $\mathrm{V_2X_2}$ monolayers.